pcraig3/taxgpt/md/resources.md

 ---
 title: 'Resources'
 subhead: 'If you can’t find it here, it’s probably on r/cantax'
+meta: 'Resources to help you file taxes for free in Canada.
+Even accounting for 10% inflation, $0 is still $0.'
 ---

 TaxGPT is an experimental AI chatbot advisor to help Canadians better understand their options for free tax filing.
 TaxGPT’s goal is to empower Canadians with simple tax situations to consider filing their own returns.

+**TaxGPT is not sponsored by any company, it’s a 100% free service with no affiliations.**

+Here are all the resources recommended by TaxGPT on a page you can link to instead of in a chat window that disappears.

 ### What is a simple tax situation?